Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Discrete selective decay

 \subsection{Temporal discretization}

-A temporal variational discretization can be obtained by following the discrete (in time) Euler--Poincar\'e--d'Alembert approach, see \cite{gawlik2011geometric,desbrun2014variational}.
+A temporal variational discretization can be obtained by following the discrete (in time) Euler--Poincar\'e--d'Alembert approach, see Refs. \cite{gawlik2011geometric,desbrun2014variational,GaGB2019}.
 This approach is based on the Cayley transform, a local approximation to the exponential map of the Lie group.
-In particular, the resulting scheme uses the Cayley transform in the update for the continuity equation and a Crank--Nicolson-type update for the momentum equation at each timestep.
+In particular, the resulting scheme uses the Cayley transform in the update for the continuity equation and a Crank--Nicolson-type update for the momentum equation given in \eqref{eq:projectionCas} with $ \theta =0$.
 For the selective decay, the dissipation term is added to the Crank--Nicolson-type update.
+Following Ref. \cite{baue17a}, we will use below the Crank--Nicolson-type time update directly on the momentum equation as reformulated in \eqref{eq:momentumCas}.
+This considerably simplifies the solution procedure without altering the behavior of the scheme.

 Based on the Cayley transformation, the continuity update equation is then given by $h^{t+1}= \tau (\Delta t A^t)h^t$ for the time $t$ and a time step size $\Delta t$, where the action of $\tau$ can be represented by solving